 Motel 6 Agrees To Pay Millions After Giving Guest Lists To Immigration Authorities

-The hotel chain Motel 6 has agreed to pay $7.6 million dollars to settle a class-action lawsuit after multiple Motel 6 locations gave guest lists to Immigration and Customs Enforcement agents.
+The hotel chain Motel 6 has agreed to pay $7.6 million to settle a class-action lawsuit after multiple Motel 6 locations gave guest lists to Immigration and Customs Enforcement agents.

 Sharing those lists led to arrests and deportations of an as-yet-unknown number of hotel guests.

-The settlement deal was tentatively reached in July but details were not public until this week.
-The agreement, which still needs to be approved by a federal judge, calls for Motel 6 to pay money directly to affected guests and also impose tighter controls over private information.
+The settlement deal was tentatively reached in July, but details were not public until this week.
+The agreement, which still needs to be approved by a federal judge, calls for Motel 6 to pay money directly to affected guests and also to impose tighter controls over private information.

-Motel 6 has acknowledged the guest lists were given to authorities but denied that senior management was aware of the practice.
+Motel 6 has acknowledged that guest lists were given to authorities but denied that senior management was aware of the practice.
 As of last fall, the company said it had called for all locations to stop sharing guest lists with ICE.

 News of the practice first broke last September when the Phoenix New Times investigated two corporate-owned Motel 6 locations in Phoenix.
-One anonymous hotel clerk told the alt weekly, "We send a report every morning to ICE — all the names of everybody that comes in ... we do the audit and we push a button and it sends it to ICE."
+One anonymous hotel clerk told the alt-weekly, "We send a report every morning to ICE — all the names of everybody that comes in ... we do the audit and we push a button and it sends it to ICE."

 "With all of these cases we looked at, the person didn't have any outstanding warrant," Antonia Farzan, one of the New Times reporters, told NPR.
 "There weren't any complaints.
 There was no sign that they were violating other laws while they were staying at the motel.